Redislabs-Solution-Architects/redis-client-side-caching-csc-jedis-demo/README.md

-# Jedis Client-Side Caching with Guava
+# Jedis Client-Side Caching - GABS IS FIXING THIS CODE TO NOT USE ANY EXTERNAL DEPS OTHER THAN JEDIS
+# UNDER REFACTORING UNTIL END OF OCTOBER 2024 - PLEASE DO NOT USE THE README YET.

 This project demonstrates the use of client-side caching with Redis using Jedis and Guava.
 The example includes performance benchmarks that compare direct Redis access with local cache access, highlighting latency improvements.